Language: EN

 arduino-baterias-aa

-Using four AA batteries in series, providing a total of 6V, is another simple option widely used in small projects and beginner projects.
+Using four AA batteries in series, providing a total of 6V, is another simple and widely used option in small projects and beginner projects.

 We can easily find battery holders, cables, and other solutions to incorporate four AA batteries as a power source in our projects.

 AA batteries have the advantage of being easy to find.
-In addition, the 6V voltage is perfect for powering DC motors and servos.
+Additionally, the 6V voltage is perfect for powering DC motors and servos.

-The charge is higher than 9V batteries.
-Four conventional AA batteries provide 800-1500 mAh while, in the case of using alkaline AA batteries, the capacity is 1700-2800mAh.
+The capacity is higher than that of 9V batteries.
+Four standard AA batteries provide 800-1500mAh, while using alkaline AA batteries the capacity is 1700-2800mAh.

-The maximum intensity we can obtain exceeds 1A, and can reach up to 2A.
-But we must take into account that, due to the discharge curves, the amount of charge we can extract from the battery is reduced the faster we drain it.
+The maximum current we can obtain exceeds 1A, reaching up to 2A.
+But we must keep in mind that due to discharge curves, the amount of charge we can draw from the battery decreases the faster we drain it.

-The price of the batteries is cheap, but not being rechargeable in the long term makes it not economical.
+The price of the batteries is cheap, but since they are not rechargeable, in the long run, they are not economical.

 In summary, another simple option, suitable for small projects and robots.